Faculty Thesis Advisors available in Fall quarter of 2025/2026

-Attaining graduate degrees Master or Doctoral requires verification of knowledge and skills by completion of graduate work and passing the exams.
-To define the area of your work and title of dissertation, the newly accepted students have to choose and contact the Advisors, who will guide and validate that work.
+Attaining graduate degrees (M. Sc. or Ph.D.) requires verification of knowledge and skills by completion of graduate work and passing the exams.
+To define the area of your work and the title of your dissertation, the newly accepted students have to choose and contact the Faculty Advisors.
+They will guide you and validate that work.
 The Advisors are Principal Investigators on the projects conducted at the SFU.
-Contingent upon saturation of their resources with the staff and students, the availability of positions changes, e.g., when the students graduate and leave.
-The forthcoming available spots and related areas of graduate work are outlined below.
+Depending on the saturation of staff and student resources, the availability of positions changes, e.g., when students graduate and leave.
+The Following Faculty Advisors are available during the Fall quarter of 2025/2026 Academic Year.

 Marek Malecki, M.D., PhD.